reactplay/docs/docs/apis-hook.md

 ## useGetPlays

+**Description**

 Invoking `useGetPlays` hook would internally run a GraphQL query to retrieve the list of all the plays.
-This custom hook considers any filters that are applied through `Filter Play` options as well as any value provided in the search bar. `useGetPlays` returns an array of 3 items.
-A `loading` state is used to represent a loader while the data is being fetched.
-The `error` object contains details about any error that occurred while trying to fetch the data.
-The `data` object contains the list of featured plays as an array.
+This custom hook considers any filters that are applied through `Filter Play` options as well as any value provided in the search bar.

+**Input Parameters:**

+- None

+**Returned Value** - Array

+- A `loading` state that represents a loader while the data is fetched.
+- The `error` object contains details about any error that occurred while trying to fetch the data.
+- The `plays` object contains the list of plays as an array.

+**Example**

 ```jsx
 const [loading, error, plays] = useGetPlays();